Subject (Course): The Southern African Development Community (SADC).

 The SADC was formed in 1992.

-- The Southern African Development Community Customs Union has not yet been
+- The Southern African Development Community Customs Union has not yet been established.

 - Only five Member States have signed the Southern African Customs Union: Botswana, South Africa, Namibia, Lesotho, and Swaziland.